Honors Credit Opportunities

 Squires 134, Honors College Studios

-If you are interested, please join Honors SuperStudio this spring, now with the theme Climate & Community forming the basis for our shared problem exploration!
+If you are interested, please join Honors SuperStudio, now with the spring theme Culture and Community forming the basis for our shared problem exploration!
 SuperStudio comprises two co-requisite courses that meet Tuesday and Thursday afternoons and Wednesday mornings, for four credit hours that count for eight honors credits.
-All four course sections will meet at the same time and place to facilitate collaboration within and across the classes.
-We hope to see you there!
+We hope to see you there.

 If you have questions, please contact Dr. Anne-Lise Velez at aknox@vt.edu.